Carnagion/dissertation/diss/diss.typ

 As evidenced by their much lower mean runtimes, the Milan problem instances are considerably easier to solve than the large Heathrow instances with the same number of aircraft, despite having more departures to de-ice per instance.
 This is primarily due to the lack of CTOT slots as well as the presence of relatively simple separation matrices, which allows complete orders to be inferred between most aircraft in each instance.

-@table:branch-bound-furini-runtime-stats provides a more detailed overview of the runtimes of each de-icing approach for each Milan airport problem instance, including the mean runtime, standard deviation $sigma$, median runtime, and median absolute deviation.
+@table:branch-bound-furini-runtime-stats provides a more detailed overview of the runtimes of each de-icing approach for each Milan Airport problem instance, including the mean runtime, standard deviation $sigma$, median runtime, and median absolute deviation.

 #let branch-bound-furini-runtimes = {
     let pad-instance-id(instance-id) = if instance-id == "Instance" {